September 19, 2017

 BASIC OUTLINE OF THE SHORT SALE PROCESS:

-Assuming you qualify per the above criteria, a short sale with Fannie Mae will always follow the same basic process (subject to servicer interpretation):
+Assuming you qualify per the above criteria, a short sale with Fannie Mae/Freddie Mac will always follow the same basic process (subject to servicer interpretation):

 • The property needs to listed on the open market for a minimum of 5 days including a weekend before any offer can be executed.

-• Payoffs to junior lien holders will need to be negotiated to Fannie Mae's acceptable standards
+• Payoffs to junior lien holders will need to be negotiated to Investor acceptable standards

-Once an offer has been executed Fannie Mae expects servicers to respond within 30 days with either an approval, counter or decline (some servicers will simply disregard these timelines in which instance your Realtor will need to escalate the situation).
+Once an offer has been executed Fannie and Freddie expect servicers to respond within 30 days with either an approval, counter or decline (some servicers will simply disregard these timelines in which instance your Realtor will need to escalate the situation).

-Most of the time Fannie Mae delivers a counter which will need to be negotiated.
+Most of the time a counter is delivered which will need to be negotiated.
 Counters can address several things – payments to junior lien holders, closing cost fees, purchase price and/or seller contributions.
 For the best odds of success, your real estate agent should be HIGHLY experienced with short sales to be able to guide you through this process with ease.

-Requests for cash contributions or promissory notes will always be evaluated by Fannie Mae unless:
+Requests for cash contributions or promissory notes will always be evaluated unless:

 THE APPROVAL: